Overview

 Better awareness and improved treatment have both contributed to a reduction in mortality from stroke.
 But many survivors are left with disabilities that limit their ability to live productive, independent lives.
 Improving stroke recovery is therefore a key clinical and scientific goal.

-Dr Moon is developing a new therapy that aims to improve recovery in stroke patients by enhancing the ability of the brain and spinal cord to ‘rewire’ itself.
+In this project, Dr Moon was working on the development of a new therapy to improve recovery in stroke patients by enhancing the ability of the brain and spinal cord to ‘rewire’ itself.

 About stroke

 A stroke occurs when blood supply to part of the brain is cut off.
 This starves the brain of oxygen, with devastating consequences.
-Stroke is the fourth single largest cause of death in the UK, and a leading cause of disability.
+Stroke is the fourth single largest cause of death in the UK, and the single biggest cause of severe disability.

 The number of deaths from stroke is less than half what it was 30 years ago.
 This is due in part to a reduction in the incidence of strokes, but also to a greater awareness of symptoms - meaning that help is sought sooner - combined with availability of better emergency treatments.

-Over half of all stroke survivors are left with a life-limiting disability.
 The range of disabilities associated with stroke includes limb weakness, impaired mobility, visual impairments and problems with speech, balance and co-ordination.
-Fatigue, depression and anxiety are common among survivors.
+Fatigue, depression and anxiety are also common.

 In addition to the huge personal impact on the lives of stroke survivors, the impact on society is enormous.
 The economic burden of stroke in the UK is estimated at £9 billion a year - including health and social care costs, informal care, productivity losses and benefit payments.
 Two-thirds of working age survivors are unable to return to work.